Updated on 16th March 2020: The E-invoicing mandate pushed to 1st Oct 2020 in the 39th GST Council Meeting.

 Some gaps to be handled

 E-invoicing mandate is applicable to notified class of taxpayers and transaction types.
-While flow of data from e-invoice to ANX 1 will be implemented by Government, there could be some gaps which need to be addressed.
+ANX 1 and ANX 2 being stalled for implementation, there is no information as yet whether e-invoice data will be populated in GSTR 1.
+Irrespective of whether the data gets populated or not, there are certain challenges and gaps which need to be addressed.

 Invoice data edited after IRN generation